covi-id/cid-documentation/README.md

 * aK: Application Key.
 Encrypts mobile number and sK in a way that the server can decrypt.

 ### User Generates non SSI Wallet

+Below is the sequence diagram for this a user creating a wallet:

 <div align="center">
     <img src="./imgs/UserGenerateWallet.png">